EvaluationContext/evaluationcontext.github.io/docs/posts/2025/2025-12-29-daxlib-svg-performance-mcp/daxlib-svg-performance-mcp.md

 I'll spare you the back and forth, since I've already shown the general kind of chat you might have.

-The LLM dropped upstream columns that were not used in downstream calculation steps.
+The LLM dropped upstream columns that were not used in downstream calculation steps and moved the evaluation of reduced some duplication in calculations (`#!dax @InputX`).

 ```dax title="Chat GPT"
 FUNCTION DaxLib.SVG.Compound.Violin.ChatCPT = (